Patient Perspective: Getting the care you deserve

 Being a person living with any chronic illness or pain is hard.
 For me, dealing with medical issues is a full time job.
 Finding the care I need and getting to appointments is an ongoing adventure.
 Navigating these issues as a TGNC person is even harder.
 It’s not just dealing with the fear and anxiety that we all have around medical news and visits.
 It means extra preparation and learning how to deal with being seen and treated as different.
 It also means becoming your own best advocate because you have different needs that don’t always align with what is considered the normal standard of care.

 Having different needs is exactly why finding culturally competent care is so important.
-But don’t worry if you can’t find the perfect place or provider right away.
+But don’t worry if you can’t find the perfect place or clinician right away.
 Not every appointment is going to be a great experience.
 That’s ok.

-I have gone to appointments where providers can’t look me in the eye.
+I have gone to appointments where clinicians can’t look me in the eye.
 Where they stare into the computer to avoid me, never ask me a direct question or don’t listen to the answer before cutting me off.
 I have overheard physician assistants preparing doctors for what I look like in the hallway before they see me.
 I have been ignored and disregarded.
 Not believed about symptoms and not trusted about what I need.

 If one or more of these things has happened to you, don’t give up.
 It gets better.
 The biggest gift I ever got from all these negative experiences is finding out that I am my own best advocate.